Sales Manager Career Overview

 Professional Organizations for Sales Managers

-- American Association of Inside Sales Professionals Serving virtual and remote sales representatives, AA-ISP offers exclusive job listings, networking events and webinars, and regional chapter meetings around the country.
+Serving virtual and remote sales representatives, the AA-ISP offers exclusive job listings, networking events and webinars, and regional chapter meetings around the country.

-- Sales Management Association A global association of sales leadership professionals, SMA provides online training and workshops, trade publications, professional development resources, podcasts, and annual conferences.
+A global network of sales leadership professionals, the Sales Management Association provides online training and workshops, trade publications, professional development resources, podcasts, and annual conferences.

 Search Programs by Concentration